 Teaching

-Banerjee has taught since 2015 at the Department of Computer Science, Stony Brook University.
-His teaching experience covers graduate as well as undergraduate classes, ranging from large classes (250+ students) on core topics to specialized advanced courses with small classes (< 20 students).
+Banerjee has been teaching in the Department of Computer Science at Stony Brook University since 2016.
+His experience spans both graduate and undergraduate courses, ranging from large core classes of over 250 students to specialized advanced courses with fewer than 20 students.

 UNDERGRADUATE